schen26/API_Test/README.md

  > Please update it to the latest version if needed

- This application contains the following classes:
+ Classes within the project structure:

   - GhibliFilmPOJO
   - GhibliFilmTest